Who can register to vote?

 Who cannot register to vote?

-Anyone who does not meet the requirements for registration; anyone declared mentally incompetent; anyone currently in prison or on parole for a felony conviction; any non-US citizen residing in the United States.
+Anyone who does not meet the requirements for registration; anyone declared mentally incompetent; anyone currently in prison for a felony conviction; any non-US citizen residing in the United States.

 How do I register to vote?